XimeraProject/ximeraproject.github.io/accessibility/vpat.md

 | **3.3.3 Error Suggestion** | Supports | Where applicable, suggestions for correcting errors are provided. |
 | **3.3.4 Error Prevention (Legal, Financial, Data)** | **Supports** | Ximera provides confirmation, revision, and unlimited retry mechanisms for problem submissions.
 No irreversible legal or financial transactions occur. |
 | **4.1.3 Status Messages (2.1)** | Partially Supports | Some dynamic feedback is available to assistive technologies; improvements are ongoing for real-time math feedback. |

 ---

-## Additional Notes on Error Prevention (WCAG 2.1 SC 3.3.4)

-Ximera’s pedagogical model explicitly emphasizes **error tolerance and reversibility**:

-- Students may revise and resubmit responses without penalty.
-- No submissions result in irreversible consequences.
-- Incorrect inputs are treated as part of the learning process, not as final transactions.

-This aligns directly with the intent of
-**WCAG 2.1 Success Criterion 3.3.4 – Error Prevention (Legal, Financial, Data)**
-as described in the W3C specification.

----